apache/ignite/modules/platforms/python/docs/readme.rst

 $ cd ignite/modules/platforms/python/docs
 $ make clean
-$ sphinx-apidoc -M -o source/ ../pyignite
+$ sphinx-apidoc -feM -o source/ ../ ../setup.py
 $ make html

 And that should be it.